Experimental evidence for strong emergent correlations between particles in a switching trap

 where $V(u) = \left[\frac{u}{k_2} + \frac{1 - u}{k_1}\right]$ and

 where $R_i = \frac{r_i}{2 k_i}$ with $i=1,2$.
 The function $h(u)$ is normalized to unity: $\int_0^{1}\dd u \;h(u) = 1$.
-The overall normalization constant $A$ can be explicitly computed and is given in the End Matters.
-The jpdf in Eq.~(\ref{eq:jpdf}) clearly does not factorise, indicating the presence of correlations between particles.
-The variance ${\rm Var}(z_i) = \langle z_i^2 \rangle$ is independent of $i$ and is also given in the End Matters.
+The overall normalization constant $A$ can be explicitly computed and is given in the Supplementary Material (SM) \cite{SM}.
+The JPDF in Eq.~(\ref{eq:jpdf}) clearly does not factorise, indicating the presence of correlations between particles.
+The variance ${\rm Var}(z_i) = \langle z_i^2 \rangle$ is independent of $i$ and is also given in the SM.
 It reads

 where $R_1 = r/(2 k_1)$ and $R_2 = r/(2 k_2)$.
 To probe the correlations between the positions of two different particles labelled $i$ and $j$ (with $i \neq j$), we compute the simplest nonzero adimensional correlator